 Taranaki loves a good festival, especially if it involves music and lights.
-Beginning mid-December and running until early February, the TSB Festival of Lights in Pukekura Park is brilliant.
+Beginning mid-December and running until late January/early February, the TSB Festival of Lights in Pukekura Park is brilliant.
 Every evening the park becomes an illuminated wonderland, complete with live entertainment.

 Explore gorgeous gardens and the Forgotten World Highway

-The Forgotten World Highway is a two-hour 15 minute drive between Stratford and Taumaranui.
-Following a bridle path used by 19th century pioneers, the road twists, turns, rises and falls its way through farms, forests and character-filled towns.
-Highlights include the narrow historic Moki Tunnel, Mount Damper Falls, small museums and the town of Whangamomona, which declared itself a republic in 1989.
+The Forgotten World Highway is a two-hour and 15-minute drive between Stratford and Taumarunui.
+Following a bridle path used by 19th century pioneers, the road twists, turns, rises and falls its way through farms, forests, and character-filled towns.
+Highlights include the narrow historic Moki Tunnel, Mount Damper Falls, small museums, and the town of Whangamōmona, which declared itself a republic in 1989.

-Be sure to check out Forgotten World Adventures based in Taumaranui.
-They offer self-drive motorised rail cart tours on a 142km disused heritage railway line that runs between Taumaranui and Stratford.
+Be sure to check out Forgotten World Adventures based in Taumarunui.
+They offer self-drive motorised rail cart tours on a 142 km disused heritage railway line that runs between Taumarunui and Stratford.
 As you journey along the rails through the remote hill country farms and forested countryside, you'll cross historic bridges and pass through numerous tunnels.
-Shorter trips cover different sections of the line and from October to May you can choose an epic two-day journey in either direction along the entire line, overnighting in Whangamomona.
+Shorter trips cover different sections of the line, and from October to May you can choose an epic two-day journey in either direction along the entire line, overnighting in Whangamōmona.